 Master of Science in Real Estate

-The Master of Science in Real Estate provides students basic knowledge, core skills, and advanced understanding necessary for graduates to assume leadership positions in the real estate industry.
-The objective is to develop skills in students necessary to create sustainable, market-based real estate solutions that optimize the utilization of scarce resources for balanced public benefit and private gain.
-An overarching emphasis on interdisciplinary study provides the basis for graduates to engage in collaborative efforts among many fields and to address the complex problem of achieving sustainable cities that balance the immediate needs of current users with those of future generations.
+Provides students basic knowledge, core skills, and advanced understanding necessary to assume leadership positions in the real estate industry.
+An emphasis on interdisciplinary study allows graduates to engage in collaborative efforts and to address the complex problem of achieving sustainable cities.

 Minimum 72 credits